bruhmoment6420/weather-li/README.md

 Run the app by typing ```weather``` anywhere in the console.
 It is now installed globally and can be used at a moments notice.

 ### Downloaded Way (broken):
 Download one of the binaries given in the releases section according to your os.
+This is not recommended.
+Use this method a your own risk

 ### Manual Way:
 The following steps shows how to use Weather-LI manually.